Laocoon – ANALYZED SCULPTURE [Top 9 Techniques]

 Root PHI Armature with Major Area Divisions (MAD) – Follow the lines of the MAD and you’ll find more elements locking in…the bottom of Laocoon’s chin, his sons right arm, the legs on the right…

 The gaze and position of your subject carries weight, and this weight adds to the balance of the image.
 We will cover balance in a later article, but for now take note of Laocoon’s position.
-He is on the left, yet facing right….so is his son.
+He is on our left, yet facing our right….so is the son on our left.
 Their line of sight, or gazing direction, creates a weight which helps balance the sculpture.
 If they were facing left it would be left heavy.
-That’s why some people that use the rule of thirds completely fail…they will place someone on the left third and have them facing left…no regards for gazing direction which plays a role in great composition.
+That’s why some people that use the rule of thirds completely fail.
+They will place someone on the left third and have them facing left, with no regards for gazing direction which plays a role in the balance of a great composition.